 Also, since just the single ride from the airport to the center costs 2,520 Yen, this package for 5,480 was a major bargain: Round trip from and back to the airport plus 72 hours of free use of Metro and Subway tickets.

-If you are like me and want to save time, you should check if you cannot make reservation for time slots at museums and other venues already from home.
+If you are like me and want to save time, you should check if you cannot make reservations for time slots at museums and other venues already from home.

-Also, if you want to join the guided tour of the Imperial Palace in Tokyo, advanced reservation is highly recommended – although, in all honesty, the tour isn’t.
+Also, if you want to join the guided tour of the Imperial Palace in Tokyo, you should make a reservation in advance.
+Although, in all honesty, the tour isn’t that great.

-Since many saving perks are reserved for foreigners, some of them have to be pre-ordered or purchased in your country of origin.
+Many saving perks are reserved for foreigners.
+Therefore, you have to pre-order or purchase some of them already in your country of origin.

-Then, as you pick up vouchers and tickets, you need to show your passport as proof that you are only a visitor and not a resident.
+Then, as you pick up vouchers and tickets, you need to show your passport.
+They want proof that you are only a visitor and not a resident.

 Cash And Cards

 There is this legend that you can hardly pay by credit card in Japan.
-That’s nonsense or at least totally exaggerated: At almost every hotel as well as at many bigger restaurants and stores, there’s no problem using plastic, the same goes for some of the more expensive museums and landmarks.
+That’s nonsense or at least totally exaggerated.
+At almost every hotel as well as at many bigger restaurants and stores, there’s no problem using plastic.
+Same goes for some of the more expensive museums and landmarks.